6-Days New York City Itinerary: the best traveler tips

 Take a stroll through DUMBO

-As soon as you step off the bridge, you'll find yourself face to face with New York's trendiest neighborhood, DUMBO.
-Admire the street art with graffiti and murals scattered throughout the streets.
+As soon as you step off the bridge, you'll find yourself in New York's trendiest neighborhood, DUMBO.
+Admire the street art with its graffiti and murals scattered throughout its streets.

-From Main Street Park you can still take snapshots of the skyline of Manhattan's Financial District.
-Sit by the river at Pebble Beach to relax and if you want to feel like a kid, take a ride on Jane's Carousel for a fun time.
+From Main Street Park, you can continue taking pictures of the Manhattan Financial District skyline.
+Sit by the river at Pebble Beach to rest, and if you want to feel like a kid again, hop on Jane's Carousel for some fun.

 Visit and eat at Time Out Market

-Without leaving DUMBO, come and discover a food market with more than 20 stalls, located in an industrial building.
+Without leaving DUMBO, discover a food market with more than 20 stalls, located in an industrial building.

-Time Out Market takes its name from the famous magazine that chooses some of the best chefs and bartenders in a vast space of more than 2400 m2.
-Undoubtedly, a fabulous way for you to celebrate and toast to this beautiful moment.
+Time Out Market takes its name from the famous magazine that selects some of the best chefs and bartenders in a vast space of more than 2400 m2.
+Without a doubt, a fabulous way to celebrate and toast this beautiful moment.

-If you want to see a spectacular sunset, which not every traveler knows since it is located in the southernmost area of Brooklyn, get ready to enjoy the beautiful Coney Island.
-It is the favorite place for New Yorkers to relax outdoors and spend the afternoon on the boardwalk.
+If you want to see a spectacular sunset, which not all travelers know about as it is located in the southernmost part of Brooklyn, get ready to enjoy yourself at Coney Island.
+It is a favorite spot for New Yorkers to relax outdoors and spend the afternoon on the boardwalk.

-If you are traveling with children, what better than riding the vintage rides at Luna Park or visiting the New York Aquarium.
+If you're traveling with children, what could be better than riding the vintage attractions at Luna Park or visiting the New York Aquarium?

-And for dinner, go crazy with the authentic New York hot dogs at Nathan's Famous, the first location of this famous American fast food chain.
+And for dinner, go crazy for authentic New York hot dogs at Nathan's Famous, the first location of this famous American fast food chain.

 Book a tour of the Boroughs and Coney Island from Manhattan